10 Best Affordable Homeowners Insurance Companies of 2026

 This is called umbrella insurance.

-Also, if there are features on your property, like a trampoline or a pool, that raises your liability risk because these items are more susceptible to injuring someone, you should get additional coverage.
+Also, if there are features on your property, like a trampoline or a pool, that raise your liability risk because these items are more susceptible to injuring someone, you should get additional coverage.

 Buy Additional Insurance for Natural Disasters

-For example, a policy might cover water damage if your roof leaks due to a hurricane, but it won’t cover flood damage from the same hurricane.
+For instance, while your policy might protect against water damage from a hurricane-induced roof leak, it would not cover flood damage from the same event.

 For coverage, you need special policies such as flood insurance or earthquake insurance.